In the late 1960s, Richard Branson was a teenager with a nose for entrepreneurship.

 You can even go a step further and hire yourself a web designer on sites like Fiverr or Upwork to get started.
 Creating your website doesn’t have an expensive chore unless you make it out to be.

-For those who are getting into the world of ecommerce or looking to start their own online businesses, then do be sure to check out our recent in-depth reviews of ecommerce platforms like Shopify, Big Cartel, and Squarespace, which offer free trials.
+For those who are getting into the world of ecommerce or looking to start their own small online businesses, then do be sure to check out our recent in-depth reviews of ecommerce platforms like Shopify, Big Cartel, and Squarespace, which offer free trials.

 Shopify and Squarespace each offer a 14-day free trial of their services, which is more than enough time for you to get a basic version of your store up and running as a test.
 Other sites like Big Cartel allow you to use their service for free if you have fewer than five product listings.

 If I’ve said it once, I’ve said it a thousand times, your email list is one of, if not the, most important asset you have when growing an online business.

 Your email list is going to be your most direct form of contact with your audience.
 It’s been proven to be the most effective marketing channel available to you, and for years, email marketing has consistently outperformed every other digital channel when it comes to acquiring sales, leads, and customers.

 People on your email list are not only more likely to be customers, but you can use the power of email to help nurture a lead by regularly sending them quality content through something like a newsletter.